-A person with a suspected neurological cancer should be referred to a neurologist or neurosurgeon who is a member of a relevant multidisciplinary team.
+A person with a suspected neurological cancer should be referred to a neurologist or neurosurgeon who is a member of a neurological cancer multidisciplinary team.

 All specialists listed on Canrefer are members of a multidisciplinary team.